How to Read a Storm

 Credits

-Workshop design by Soph Dyer
+Workshop by Soph Dyer

 Developed and led in close collaboration with scientists Camille Li (Bjerknes Centre for Climate Research and University of Bergen) and Ellen Viste (independent)